yugalgamer/project-Z7/README.md

 - **No Open-Source Components**: This project does not utilize any open-source licenses or components.
 - **Confidentiality**: All aspects of Project-Z7 are confidential and intended solely for authorized personnel.

-For licensing inquiries or collaboration requests, please contact [Your Contact Information].
+For licensing inquiries or collaboration requests, please contact indiaidevelopment@gmail.com.

 ---